CharaChorder/docs/docs/CharaChorder Two.rst

 A2 Layer access key is pressed while the target key is pressed.

 .. note::
-   EXAMPLE: On the CC English layout, you can access the number ``4`` by pressing and holding the right pinky to the east and the left middle finger to the east.
+   EXAMPLE: On the :ref:`CC English layout<CC2 CCEnglish Layout>`, you can access the number ``4`` by pressing and holding the right pinky to the east and the left middle finger to the east.